Jie-Fang/cudnn-frontend/samples/resnet_block/include/layers/models/resnet/README.md

 What's important is that the GPU device pointers you provide match, in total size, the datatype of the block.
 If you wanted mixed-precision FP16, you should be providing device pointers that have a total size of: (size of tensor) * sizeof(half).
 For example, suppose I have a 3x3 convolution filter with 1 input channel and 1 output channel.
 The dimensions might be [1, 1, 3, 3].
 I'd have to allocate a device pointer of size 1 * 1 * 3 * 3 * sizeof(half) = 18 bytes.
 This is extremely important to ensure no page faults within the block, as internally, the block assumes that the configured block datatype matches the sizes of your provided device pointers.

 ## IMPORTANT: The device pointers you as the user need to set
-### Stem block
-These are the device pointers you need to set specifically for the stem block:

-- **Convolution input, filter, and output device pointers**.
-Use `setXDevPtr(), setWDevPtr(), setYDevPtr()` to these parameters.
-- **Scale and bias device pointers**.
-This is used for per channel scaling/biasing in batch normalization.
-Use `setScaleDevPtr(), setBiasDevPtr()` to set.
-- **Gen stats + Batch normalization device pointers**.
-Need `sum, sqSum, inScale, inBias, eqScale, eqBias, inMean, inVar, outMean, outInvVar, savedMean, savedInvVar` device pointers.
-There is a correspondeing setter for each of these.
-See sample for example.
-- **After batch normalization device pointer ONLY FOR LEGACY**.
-After batch normalization device pointer for legacy API.
-Use `setAfterBNDevPtr()` to set.
-- **Maxpooling index device pointer.** Device pointer for index tensor for maxpooling.
-Should have same size as output size of maxpooling.
-Use `setMaxpoolIdxDevPtr()` to use.
-- **After relu device pointer.** Since we can't fuse relu + pooling, we need an after relu device pointer.
-Set using `setAfterReLuDevPtr()`.
-- **Final output device pointer.** Final output device pointer after pooling.
-Use `setFinalOutputDevPtr()`.
-- **Backward pass device pointers**.
-You need to set the following backward pass device pointers: `setdAfterReluGradDevPtr(), setdAfterMaxpoolGradDevPtr(), setdAfterBNGradDevPtr(), setdAfterConvDataGradDevPtr(), setdAfterConvWGrad(), setdBNScaleGradDevPtr(), setdBNBiasGradDevPtr(), setFinalOutputGradDevPtr()`

 ### Residual block
 These are the device pointers you need to set specifically for the residual block: